tencentyun/intlcloud-documents/yehe_doc/开发者服务/Grafana 可视化服务/购买指南/计费概述_intl_en.md

 > ?
-TCMG will end the beta test and start billing at 00:00:00 on September 15, 2022.
+TCMG will end the beta test and start billing at 00:00:00 on October 17, 2022.
 You should upgrade your instances created during the beta test to paid instances before you can continue using them.
 For billing details, see below.

 ## Billing mode